guilherme-sd/events-library/README.md

 These are some assumptions that were made while building the library:

-1. There is a single instance of each service in the network

-2. The service that emits an event knows nothing about which services are subscribed to that event
+1. The service that emits an event knows nothing about which services are subscribed to that event

-3. Whenever event A is emitted, the payload sent along that event always has the same structure
+2. Whenever event A is emitted, the payload sent along that event always has the same structure

-5. The library should know nothing about the payloads that are associated to each event type, so it will not raise any validations errors: **Is your responsability to provide the correct payload each time you emit an event**
+3. The library should know nothing about the payloads that are associated to each event type, so it will not raise any validations errors: **Is your responsability to provide the correct payload each time you emit an event**

 All these considerations mean that the library expects that developers count with a **public API or document**, which contains all the information related to each kind of event, which should include: